How to extract $UsnJrnl:$J from a disk image (or a live system)

 Set-Content -Path 'C:\Out\UsnJrnl-J.bin' -Encoding Byte

-fsutil usn is the supported control surface for the journal but is not an extraction tool — it can read, query and delete records, not stream the full $J blob.
-It is useful for verifying the journal is enabled and sized correctly before extraction:
+fsutil usn is the supported control surface for the journal but it is not an extraction tool.
+It can read, query and delete records, not stream the full $J blob.
+What it is useful for is verifying the journal is enabled and sized before you attempt extraction:

 fsutil usn queryjournal C:

-If you see Status: 0x00000000 and a non-zero Maximum Size, the journal is active.
-If the status is 0x80000005 or similar, the journal is disabled and there is nothing to extract — see the fsutil usn reference for the lifecycle commands.
+Status: 0x00000000 with a non-zero Maximum Size means the journal is active.
+0x80000005 means it is disabled and there is nothing to extract until it is created via fsutil usn createjournal.
+See the fsutil usn reference for the lifecycle commands and their privilege requirements.

 After extraction

-Once you have the $J file, drop it on this site or feed it to your tool of choice.
-The bytes you carved are the exact input that parsers like usnrs, PoorBillionaire/USN-Journal-Parser, or Eric Zimmerman's MFTECmd expect.
+Once you have the $J file, drop it into the parser at the top of this page, or feed it to whichever offline tool you trust: usnrs, PoorBillionaire/USN-Journal-Parser, or Eric Zimmerman's MFTECmd (which parses $J despite the name).

 Common pitfalls

-• Journal disabled: Workgroup machines sometimes have the journal disabled. fsutil usn queryjournal is the cheapest check.
+Journal disabled.
+Workgroup machines and aggressively de-bloated builds sometimes have the journal turned off. fsutil usn queryjournal is the cheapest pre-flight check.

-• $J has sparse leading zeroes: the journal is a sparse stream — the first few hundred MB can be all zeroes before the first real record. usnrs, our parser and most others skip past them automatically.
-If you write your own parser, Skip::find_first_record in usnrs is the shortest reference implementation.
+Sparse leading zeroes.
+The journal is a sparse stream.
+The first few hundred megabytes of a freshly carved $J can be all zeroes before the first real record. usnrs, the parser on this page and most others skip past automatically.
+If you are writing a parser from scratch, scan for the first non-zero word and look for a plausible RecordLength value.

-• Stream wrapping: depending on volume activity, the journal ring buffer may have wrapped — older entries are gone.
-The smallest USN you find tells you how far back the volume's history reaches.
+Ring buffer wrap.
+Depending on activity, the journal may have wrapped — older entries are gone.
+The smallest USN in the file tells you how far back the volume's history actually reaches.
+Treat that as your hard floor.